radiantBear/cs361-accounts/README.md

 ### Local Development
 1. If the Docker container for the database is stopped, start it with `docker start accounts`.
 1. Start the project with `cargo run --release`.
+This will start the microservice server on port 3000.

 ## Usage
 All API endpoints are [documented](/docs/api_schema.yaml) using the OpenAPI v3.0 format.